simOne3107/R4CogPsy/README.md

 3. Interval data
 4. Independence

 One of the ways in which we can check whether whether our data are normally distributed is through visual inspection.
-There are two graphs which we can generate to perform visual inspection of our data.
+There are three plots which we can generate to perform visual inspection of our data.
 The first one is a **histogram**:

 ```r
 MyHistogram <- ggplot (MyTibble, aes (variable1)) + opts (legend.position = "none") +